 However, if your espresso tastes burned, you may have used the beans too soon after roasting them.

 The beans would have a lot of CO2 trapped once they’ve been roasted.
 The quantity contained in them will evaporate in the days following roasting.
-If you use them too quickly, they won’t have had time to expel the extra CO2 trapped in them, which might result in a burned flavor.
+If you use them too quickly, they won’t have time to expel the extra CO2 trapped in them, which might result in a burned flavor.

 It is generally suggested to wait four days after they have been roasted before utilizing them.